 Frontier Airlines Adds First Class, Upgrades, Free Companion Travel

 Ultra low cost carriers in the United States have been struggling, so we’ve seen them update their business models.
-Denver-based Frontier Airlines has just revealed some major changes, including plans to introduce a first class cabin, among other things.
-Times sure have changed, eh?
+Several weeks back, Denver-based Frontier Airlines revealed some major changes, including plans to introduce a first class cabin, upgrades, and free companion travel.
+There’s now a major update, as the airline has just rolled out its upgrade benefit for elite members.

 Frontier promises affordable luxury, unmatched loyalty benefits

 The airline industry has changed a lot in recent years, and Frontier Airlines is trying to evolve.
-Specifically, the airline is leaning into premium seating and its loyalty program, with some major changes planned for next year.
-This includes everything from first class, to elite upgrades, to unlimited free travel for elite companions.
+Specifically, the airline is leaning into premium seating and its loyalty program, with some major changes being rolled out as of this year (2025).
+This includes everything from first class seating, to elite upgrades, to unlimited free travel for elite companions.

 Here’s how Frontier Airlines CEO Barry Biffle describes these changes: